 Archaeology

-Archaeology is the scientific study of human history through excavation and analysis of artifacts and other physical remains.
-It provides tangible evidence of the past.
-Like pieces of a puzzle or clues to a mystery, archaeology provides physical evidence that helps fill the gaps in what we know.
-When we combine those clues with other sources of historical information, we get a more accurate picture.
-Archeological discoveries of the past 150 years provide direct physical evidence that supports the reliability of the Bible.
+Archaeology is the systematic study of human history through excavation and scientific analysis of artifacts and other physical remains.
+It provides tangible evidence for the past.
+Like pieces of a puzzle or clues to a mystery, archaeological finds are pieced together with other sources of historical information to provide a better understanding of past cultures and events.

 If you want to dig deeper into archeological evidences supporting the reliability of the Bible, take a look at my Recommended Resources page.